 Professional Development Committees

-- Conference Planning Committee: Review and select proposals for conference breakout sessions.
+- ASCA Conference Program Committee: Review and select proposals for conference breakout sessions.
 Term: One year

 - Training and Online Learning Committee: Provide input for relevant and timely professional development aligned with the ASCA National Model for school counselors, school counseling graduate students, district directors and school counselor educators.
 Term: One year